SFDO-Tooling/CumulusCI/docs/config.md

     you can use in automation.
 See
     [](tasks-and-flows-from-a-different-project) for more information.
 -   `orgs`: Defines the scratch org configurations that are available for your project.
-See [scratch org configurations](#scratch-org-configurations) for configuration options in this section.
+See [](scratch-org-configurations) for configuration options in this section.
 -   `plans`: Contains any custom plans defined to install your project into a customer org.
 See the [](metadeploy-publish) task for more information.

-The `cumulusci.yml reference <cci_yml_reference>`{.interpreted-text
-role="doc"} has a complete list of values that can be used in each section.

 (task-configurations)=